vespCV/hornet3000/manuals/buildingAsianHornetDetector.md

 `testTorchPi.py`
 7. Optionally, test the installation of the model with:
 `testSlideshowVideoPi.py`
-8. Optionally, to test the home setup with all three classes `detectAllConf.py`
+8. Optionally, to test the home setup with all three classes:
+`detectAllConf.py`
 9. Make all downloaded Python scripts executable:
 ```chmod +x ./*.py```